 As I get older, it takes longer for my eyes to adjust when I change focus on close-up work and look into the distance.
 I notice for a short while that distant objects appear blurry.
 What causes this?

-If you're experiencing this problem after prolonged close-up work, such as reading or working at a computer, try resting your eyes every 10 to 20 minutes by closing them for 20 to 30 seconds.
+If you're experiencing this problem after prolonged close-up work, such as reading or working at a computer, try resting your eyes every 10 to 20 minutes by closing them for several seconds.
 This may help minimize the symptoms.
 If you don't normally wear prescription glasses, you may consider getting a pair of nonprescription reading glasses that can be used for close-up work.

 If you're concerned about these vision changes, make an appointment with your eye doctor.
 An eye exam can identify potential eye or vision problems that may require further evaluation and treatment.